IBM-Bluemix-Docs/certificate-manager/integrations.md

   </tr>
   <tr>
     <td>IBM Cloud Load Balancer for VPC</td>
     <td>A TLS certificate is required for load balancers to perform TLS offloading tasks.
-You may manage the TLS certificates through IBM Certificate Manager.
+You may manage the TLS certificates through {{site.data.keyword.cloudcerts_short}}.
 Enable service-to-service authorization to give a load balancer access to your certificate.
 [Learn more about this integration](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-load-balancers-in-ibm-cloud-vpc#ssl-offloading-and-required-authorizations)</td>
   </tr>
 </table>